husseindowi11/leave-request/README.md

 ![Department Interface Screenshot](docs/images/roles-form.png)
 In Roles & Permissions screen, you get can control what each user can see and do.
 Just head to “Roles” in the sidebar, pick a role (like Super Admin or Employee), and you’ll find every section of your admin laid out in expandable panels—Departments, Employees, Widgets, and more.
 Flip the “Select All” switch to grant blanket access, or tick individual checkboxes (View, Create, Update, Delete) to give permissions to the smallest action.
 You can search, edit, or remove roles anytime, and every change takes effect instantly—no coding required.
 It’s a friendly, human-centered approach to making sure everyone on your team has just the right level of access.

+# Simple Demo:
+You can check a simple demo for this project on /docs/video.